kaso-gg/KasoGG/index.md

 # Upcoming tournaments and Customs

-**August 21th TODAY!** - Skip's customs again, probably going to be trios fill, we will score individually and try to write up a team score algorithm in the next hour :)
+**August 27th TODAY** - Makeouthill's customs today, I'm scoring for my own research and fun.
+Check out [MakeouthillFB](https://www.twitch.tv/makeouthillfb) for his livestream.

 **August 2022** - Skip's Trios tournament.
 More to come on this soon.